HanRongDa HRD-757: An evolving review

 Dial light

 The display and key backup lights are fantastic, but have one flaw.
 There are two settings for the light, ON or AUTO.
-When set ON, the backup light is on whenever the radio is on, a with AUTO the light is on for just a few seconds after activating a key (I wish it were more seconds).
+When set ON, the backup light is on whenever the radio is on, and with AUTO the light is on for just a few seconds after activating a key (I wish it were more seconds).
 The problem is with weather alerts.
 Whenever the radio is in weather alert mode, it’s technically on, and with the ON setting, the light stays on continuously.
 Nobody would want the radio to sit on the shelf waiting for a weather alert with the display light on.

 The Manual